JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 #### 3) Adding left, right camera images to LeNet

+I added not only center camera images, but also right, left camera images

 This code have at least 2 benefits

-Firstly, We can get 3 times more data - Almost 8000 images 24000 images
+Firstly, We can get 3 times more data - Before almost 8000 images to 24000 images

+Large amount of data have benefits not to be overfitted

 Secondly, By adding images leaning toward left, right we can train car returning to center

-→  Use correction_factor plus minus steering angle
+`correction_factor ± steering angle`

 And surprisingly, by just adding left,right camera images made car drive through bridge well!